Mitchell Robinson: College career

-In July 2017, Robinson had enrolled at Western Kentucky University for the summer semester, and practiced with the team for about two weeks before a planned team trip to Costa Rica.
-Sources then indicated that he had left campus, and his room was cleaned out.
+In July 2017, Robinson enrolled at Western Kentucky University for the summer semester, and practiced with the team for about two weeks before a planned team trip to Costa Rica.
+Sources then indicated that he had left campus and his room was cleaned out.
 He was then suspended indefinitely for violating the team rules.
 After speaking with head coach Rick Stansbury, he was granted a release to transfer, and barring an unexpected decision by the NCAA, would have had to sit out the 2017–18 season.

-With the hope that a waiver would be granted by the NCAA, Robinson took visits to Louisiana State University, University of Kansas, and the University of New Orleans in August 2017.
+With the hope that a waiver would be granted by the NCAA, Robinson took visits to Louisiana State University, the University of Kansas, and the University of New Orleans in August 2017.
 On August 27, Robinson returned to Western Kentucky a month after leaving campus.

 On September 18, Robinson announced he would forgo college and prepare for the 2018 NBA draft on his own accord.
-He would be the first recruited draft pick to wind up not playing for any college, professional, or high school/postgraduate team throughout an entire year before entering an NBA draft, although he would still be credited as coming out of Western Kentucky by the NBA.
-Furthermore, because of his brief time going to summer classes in Western Kentucky, he was ultimately barred from participating in the NBA G League later in the season due to G League rules.
-The ruling also affected a few similar prospects who were stuck in difficult situations at the time as well, like Billy Preston and De'Anthony Melton.
-The announcement also influenced at least one person to train by themselves for a year before entering an NBA draft, as fellow five-star recruit Darius Bazley originally planned on not going to college at Syracuse University in order to try out for the NBA G League before deciding against that as well.
+He would be the first recruited draft pick to not play for any college, professional, or high school/postgraduate team throughout an entire year before entering an NBA draft, though the NBA would still credit him as coming out of Western Kentucky.
+Further, because of his brief time in summer classes at Western Kentucky, League rules barred him from participating in the NBA G League later in the season.
+The ruling also affected a few similar prospects stuck in difficult situations at the time as well, like Billy Preston and De'Anthony Melton.
+The announcement also influenced at least one person to train by himself for a year before entering an NBA draft, as fellow five-star recruit Darius Bazley originally planned on not going to college at Syracuse University to try out for the NBA G League before deciding against that as well.

-Robinson was named one of 69 players who planned to participate in the NBA Draft Combine.
-However, on the day of the event, Robinson withdrew from all combine events.
+Robinson was one of 69 players who planned to participate in the NBA Draft Combine.
+However, on the day of the combine, Robinson withdrew from all events.